-Swordfish Wine Pairing: Make it Broiled with Lemon-Butter Sauce
+Swordfish Wine Pairing with Lemon Butter Sauce

 Its no secret that I really, really, really like lemony dishes.
 (Here are two of my favorites: lemon chicken and easy peasy lemon spaghetti.)
 God help me if I run out of lemons in the house.
 They add so much character to the simplest of meals.
 Squeeze a lemon over anything and its instantly brighter.
 So guess what I did to this swordfish?
 Gave it some zip with a lemon-butter sauce.